 of repeated extensions to the south, and a new cemetery at Terlincthun was chosen.12

-Private Brewster was posthumously awaited the Territorial Defence Medal, the Victory Medal and the British Medal13.
+Private Brewster was posthumously awarded the British War Medal, Victory Medal and Territorial Force War Medal13 (shown right with his Death Plaque).
 His Army financial effects of £5 8s 11d were paid to his widow as his sole legatee, on 19 August

 1919 and she received his War Gratuity of £17 10s on 18 December 1919.14.